What are the CAO points?

-BESS is the only university degree in Ireland where students can combine the study of business, economics, political science and sociology.
-It is a uniquely flexible programme offering students 10 different degree options across these four disciplines.
+BESS on the other hand enables students to combine the study of business, economics, political science and sociology.
+It is a flexible programme offering students 10 different degree options across these four disciplines.

 Can I do an internship?

 All Global Business students have the opportunity to do an internship with one of our global business partners.
-There are no pre-requisites for this module, which takes place in the third year of the Global Business degree.
-The Business School will assist you in this process.
-Upon completion of a report based on this experience, students receive 5 ECTS.
+There are no pre-requisites for this module, which takes place in the summer between year two and year three of the Global Business programme.
+The Business School will assist you in finding an internship.
+Upon completion of a report based on your internship, students receive 5 ECTS (European Credit Transfer System).